-Man-made technical fibres, such as carbon and glass, present unique challenges when measuring dimensional and mechanical properties.
-At Dia-Stron we constantly strive to design and manufacture the most effective testing systems for these technically challenging materials, in order to carry out efficient technical fibre testing.
-The mechanical characterisation of these fibres or filaments, especially in uniaxial tensile deformation, is routinely measured to understand and to predict the behaviour of composite parts.
+Technical fibres, such as carbon and glass, present unique challenges when measuring dimensional and mechanical properties.
+At Dia-Stron we constantly strive to design and manufacture the most effective testing systems for these technically challenging materials, in order to conduct the most efficient technical fibre testing possible.
+The mechanical characterisation of these fibres/filaments, especially in uniaxial tensile deformation, is routinely measured to understand and to predict the behaviour of composite parts.

 Single fibre testing is recognized as the most reliable and unambiguous means of characterising fibres and filaments, when compared to tow, bundle or yarn testing.
 Dia-Stron have developed a unique approach to sample mounting, solving the common pitfalls of the traditional card frame method such as specimen misalignment, gauge length inaccuracies and low measurement success rates, and allowing a typically lengthy testing process to be dramatically reduced in terms of time and resources.

 Specimens are mounted between pairs of plastic tabs with “V” alignment features, pre-loaded in a storage cassette, and secured using various UV-curing adhesives.
 The cassettes are loaded onto our automated platforms for testing, keeping specimens at a consistent gauge length, aligned and square without the need for user intervention.
 This unique approach also allows samples to be mounted in large quantities and in advance of testing studies.